TomekLesniak/docs.pl-pl/includes/core-changes/aspnetcore/3.0/authz-iauthzpolicyprovider-new-method.md

 #### <a name="reason-for-change"></a>Przyczyna zmiany

-Nowa metoda była wymagana do użycia w przypadku `AuthorizationMiddleware` , gdy nie określono żadnych zasad.
+Nowa metoda była wymagana do `AuthorizationMiddleware` użycia w przypadku, gdy nie określono żadnych zasad.

 #### <a name="recommended-action"></a>Zalecana akcja

-Dodaj `GetFallbackPolicyAsync` metodę do implementacji programu `IAuthorizationPolicyProvider`.
+Dodaj `GetFallbackPolicyAsync` metodę do implementacji programu `IAuthorizationPolicyProvider` .

 #### <a name="category"></a>Kategoria